futureswap/liquidation_bot/README.md

  SELECT * FROM trades;
  ```

-## DigitalOcean/Terraform setup
+## Terraform setup

-To deploy this bot and the other Futureswap bots, see [this repo](https://github.com/jonpurdy/fsbot_terraform).
+To deploy this bot and the other Futureswap bots using Terraform on DigitalOcean, see [this repo](https://github.com/jonpurdy/fsbot_terraform).
+AWS support coming in the future.